HCMUS-ROBOTICS/sim-adapter/README.md

 **Requirements**:

-Since UIT Simulator uses socketio, we should install it before using. **Note**: `python-socketio` and `python-engineio` must match this version so that it can interact with the simulator.
+Since UIT Simulator uses socketio, we should install it before using.
+Tested with `python-socketio==5.4.0` and `python-engineio==4.2.1`.
+If you cannot receive images from the simulator.
+Please consider setting `auto_connect=True` or `auto_connect=False`.
+If it is still not resolved, please raise an issue.

 ```
-pip install python-socketio==4.6.0 python-engineio==3.13 tornado
+pip install python-socketio==5.4.0 python-engineio==4.2.1 tornado
 ```

 **Parameters**: